epsylon3/odbgscript/doc/ReadMe.txt

 + Added GREF alone (to get lines count in reference window)
 * Enhanced Script window Focus
 * Error messagebox no more modal
-* Fixed 1.63 bug witn pointers containing operator (now accept all operators)
+* Fixed 1.63 bug with pointers containing operator (now accept all operators)

 1.63 (29 May 2007)
 + Added MEMCPY function, and optimized MOV [dst],[src],size